[Paper Review] DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation

 With the explosive growth of Generative AI, especially text-to-image models like Stable Diffusion, the need to inject “my own data” into these models has become significant.
 It’s not just about generating a dog anymore; it’s about generating “my dog, Poppi.”
 This is the essence of true personalization in AI.

 DreamBooth is a monumental paper that solved this problem with just 3-5 images.
-It laid the foundation for many subsequent studies, including LoRA.
+It influenced many subsequent personalization studies, and lightweight approaches like LoRA were later combined with it.
 Personally, I found the idea of “Class-specific Prior Preservation Loss” to be incredibly elegant.
 The methodology of teaching the model the features of a specific instance without forgetting the general concept of the class (preventing Language Drift) was impressive, which led me to read this paper in detail.

 Abstract